nnstreamer/nntrainer/docs/configuration-ini.md

 1. ```buffersize = <unsigned int>```

-    Defines Buffer size.
-Usually it is greater than mini batch size.
+    Define Buffer size. usually it is greater than batch size.

     Data buffer thread keeps reading the data from the file and stores the data into the data buffer.
     Meanwhile main thread gets the training data from this data buffer and feeds it to the model.